 Results of operations for interim periods are not necessarily indicative of results for the entire year.
-In order to match revenues and costs for interim reporting purposes, Southern California Gas Company (SoCalGas or Utility) defers revenues related to costs which are expected to be incurred later in the year.
+In order to match revenues and costs for interim reporting purposes, Southern California Gas Company (SoCalGas or Utility) defers revenues related to costs which they expect to incur later in the year.
 In the opinion of management, the accompanying statements reflect all adjustments which are necessary for a fair presentation.
 These adjustments are of a normal recurring nature.
 Certain changes in account classification have been made in the prior years' consolidated financial statements to conform to the 1994 financial statement presentation.